OrchardCMS/OrchardCore/src/docs/resources/tutorials/README.md

 - [Orchard Core Walkthroughs module](https://github.com/Lombiq/Orchard-Walkthroughs)

 !!! warning
-    The module assumes that you have a good understanding of basic Orchard Core concepts, and that you can get around the Orchard admin area.
+    The Orchard Core Training Demo module assumes that you have a good understanding of basic Orchard Core concepts, and that you can get around the Orchard admin area.
 You should also be familiar with how to use Visual Studio and write C#, as well as the concepts of ASP.NET Core MVC.